JaideepGuntupalli/mor-chiraiya/README.md

 ### What is the project?

 This is a client project, where i was asked to design and develop a bilingual website promoting a campaign called Mor-Chiraiya by Mahasamund Forest Division for sparrow conservation.

+### What is the MVP (Minimal Viable Product)?

+The MVP is to built something through which people can get motivated to buy the nests to save our chirpy little friends.

+### What are the sprinkles?

+The sprinkles include implementing a payment gateway to buy nests.

 ### When will the project be complete?